jimhigson/oboe.js/writing/main/3_Background.md

 underlying browser differences, they could be written purposefully and comprehensibly express more complex ideas.

+JSON, itself a subset of Javascript, emerged as the main format for REST end points when requested via AJAX.
-JSON being a subset of Javascript, web developers barely noticed their privileged position whereby the serialisation of their data format mapped exactly onto the basic types of their programming language.
+Javascript programmers occupied a privileged position whereby their serialisation format mapped exactly onto the basic types of their programming language.
 As such there was never any confusion as to which exact object structure to de-serialise to.
 If this seems like a small advantage, contrast with the